avechuch0/telegram-hitbackscammer/README.md

 # Options Description
 ### 1. Doubts? - Check if the channel is public or private
-It is easy to know if a Telegram public channel is part of a phishing kit, you will see an @ at the begging or simply you can search through your Telegram App for the channel found.
-Private chats/channels identifiers are composed by numbers ALWAYS.

-But anyway, this option is precisely to check it, so let telegram-hitbackscammer do it for you.
+If you don't know whether the channel found on the phishing kit is public or private, use this option to check it. </br>

-More info around about the Telegram chats/channels https://telegram.org/faq_channels
+More info about the Telegram chats/channels: https://telegram.org/faq_channels

 ### 2. Get the list of administrators for channel
-Get a table of administrators of scammer channel, depending of the case and the permissions of the bot, may you can see who is the owner of the channel and conclude some attribution to a threat actor.
+Get a list of scammer channel`s administrators, it may you can see who is the owner of the channel and conclude some attribution to a threat actor.

 ### 3. Delete the last 48 hours messages of public channel  - (Only for public channels)
 Selecting this option, you can read and delete up to the last 48 hours of messages of **public** scammer channel. **Be sure to input a public channel once you are asked if you want to avoid errors.**